MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-concepts.md

 * Pod-level metrics are available only on Linux.
 * Cilium data plane is supported starting with Kubernetes version 1.29.
 * Metric labels may have subtle differences between Cilium and non-Cilium clusters.
-* Cilium data plane does not currently support DNS metrics.
-* DNS metrics show up only when you have applied Cilium Network Policies on your Cilium clusters.
-To learn more visit []
+* DNS metrics are only available for pods that have Cilium Network polices (CNP) configured on their clusters.

 ### Scale